aws-amplify/docs/src/fragments/start/getting-started/flutter/prereq.mdx

-- [Flutter](https://flutter.dev/docs/get-started/install) v2.0.0 or later (Amplify Flutter supports v1.20.0 but you will need v2.0.0+ for this tutorial)
+- [Flutter](https://flutter.dev/docs/get-started/install) version 2.0.0 or higher (make sure you are using a stable version of flutter)